wennitao/wennitao.github.io/content/authors/admin/_index.md

     date_end: 2023-12-31
     summary: |
       Improve LLM Quantization by Searching Configurations
+      - Latest quantization research mainly focuses on improving quantization methods, neglecting the different sensitivity of weights in groups or layers.
+      - I construct a search space of different granularity, dynamically assigning number of bits to each part of the weights based on profiled sensitivity information, to gain a better performance among the memory and accuracy trade-off.
-      - We have previous works studying efficient kernels for sparse matrix computation (PIT and sparTA).
-So we consider building a search space of quantization configurations, such as quantization method, granularity, number of bits etc. With the help of sparse kernels, hybrid quantization can be perfectly supported.
+      - With the help of sparse matrix kernels of previous works, hybrid quantization can be perfectly supported.
   - position: Research Assistant
     company_name: Duke University
     company_url: ''